SachinyadavAug20/Dhun/README.md

 Use the bottom player controls to:

-⏯️ Play / Pause
+▶️ Play / Pause

 ⏭️ Next Song

 ⏮️ Previous Song

-🔉 Adjust Volume
+🔊 Adjust Volume

-🔁 Loop toggle

 # Screenshot
-Here’s a preview of the current state (as of 25-10-2025):
+Here’s a preview of the current state (last time modified on 25-10-2025):

 ![Dhun Screenshot](assets/screenshot/25-10-25.gif)